mikeroyal/Self-Hosting-Guide/README.md

   - [/r/Selfhosted Official Wiki](https://wiki.r-selfhosted.com/getting-started/how-to-self-host/)

+  - [45Drives Knowledge Base](https://knowledgebase.45drives.com/) is an affordable enterprise storage solutions for any data size - large or small.
+It provides high-performance, high-capacity storage servers and data destruction solutions for all industries.

   - [Noted - Self Hosted App and Product Reviews](https://noted.lol/)

   - [How I fell into the self-hosting rabbit hole in 2021](https://www.windowscentral.com/self-hosting-2021)